jrkerns/pylinac/docs/source/planar_imaging.rst

 The Doselab phantom has a recommended position as stated on the phantom.
 Pylinac will however account for shifts and inversions.
 Best practices for the Doselab phantom:

-* Keep the phantom from a couch edge or any rails.
+* Keep the phantom away from a couch edge or any rails.
 * Center the phantom along the CAX.

 Algorithm